 Thirdly, you can try a trade calculator.
 Most aren’t free, and for good reason; it takes a lot of work to build and maintain these tools, and their developers want to get paid for their time.
-Dynasty Trade Calculator is a good one; I’ve interacted with DTC founder @DTC_IzzyE and found him very helpful and conscientious about providing as good a tool as is possible.

-Fourth, ask for help.
+Fourth, ask for help!
 Trade polls are fine but can sometimes get distorted from people not reading the settings carefully and so on.
 It’s also ok just to ask for feedback from specific people,; just understand that not every analyst loves being group-tagged for questions.
 Some don’t mind, some prefer you tag them solo or not at all.

 I personally don’t mind if you tag me; I’ll answer any questions I have time to.

-I mentioned earlier that there’s a substantial amount of fluctuation of the value of rookie picks throughout the year.
+I mentioned earlier that there’s a substantial amount of fluctuation in the value of rookie picks throughout the year.
 This is an effect that one can capitalize on to maximize purchasing power when buying or selling picks.